tanmay-bhatgare/my-own-tab/README.md

    pnpm build
    ```

-2. **Load in Chrome**
+2. **Load in Browser**
-   - Open Chrome and navigate to `chrome://extensions/`
+   - Open Chrome and navigate to `chrome://extensions/` or `edge://extensions/` for Edge
    - Enable **Developer mode** (toggle in top-right corner)
    - Click **Load unpacked**
    - Select the `dist` folder from your project directory
    - Done! ✅

-### Method 2: Edge Installation
+# Method 2: Installation for Non-techy
+1. **Install Extension file**

-- Navigate to `edge://extensions/`
+- head to [GitHub Releases](https://github.com/tanmay-bhatgare/my-own-tab/releases) and install `.crx` file
-- Follow the same steps as Chrome installation
+- just drag and drop it to chrome extension window and all done.

 ---